To view a complete position brochure, please go to our Executive Career Opportunities page located at:

 If you are interested in this opportunity, please send a cover letter, resume, references and salary requirements to:

 This position is open until filled.
-First review of resumes will occur on February 13th, 2021.
-Please submit your application as soon as possible to ensure you are considered for this position.
+First review of resumes will occur on June 10th, 2021.
+Please submit your application as soon as possible and before this date to ensure you are considered for this position.
 Upon receipt, resumes will be screened in relation to the criteria outlined in this brochure.
 Candidates selected for interview will be contacted by the City of San Antonio’s Executive Recruiter.

 For additional information please contact: